 The flip side to this, however, is that we have also seen an increase in online crime – the ACSC’s annual report highlighted that a cybercrime is reported every 10 minutes.
 And that is why cyber security is such a critical issue for us all.

-The decentralised and distributed nature of the Internet of course means that cyber threats here, may come from elsewhere, and that information created here may be stored on servers overseas or digitally transmitted across multiple boarders at once.
+The decentralised and distributed nature of the Internet of course means that cyber threats here, may come from elsewhere, and that information created here may be stored on servers overseas or digitally transmitted across multiple borders at once.
 The reality is the threat posed from cyber crime is not unique to any one business or any one nation.
 Managing it well will take a sustained and multi-stakeholder effort.

 As a starting point, we need to see cyber security as a key topic of conversation in board rooms and at Cabinet meetings across the country.
 And secondly, we must see Australian business, government and law enforcement work together to combat the risks and also to seize the opportunities presented by this growing field of cyber security.